Aetesaki/Delang/README.md

 * When the Linux distro has been installed, open it and follow the onscreen setup instructions

 ### Installing
-To download these scripts open a terminal, of if you are using windows, open the previously installed Linux distro
+To download these scripts open a terminal, of if you are using Windows, open the previously installed Linux distro

 * mkdir git
 * cd git